Water temperature in A Coruña

 Minimum:

-As of now, in A Coruña, the water temperature is 64.7°F. Swimming in water of this temperature is generally concidered to be cool, and most people won't really enjoy it.
-Today's reading is 3.3°F higher than the average recorded on this particular day in recent years.
+As of now, in A Coruña, the water temperature is 63.8°F. Swimming in water of this temperature is generally concidered to be cool, and most people won't really enjoy it.
+Today's reading is 0.2°F lower than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast
+According to the forecast, we expect the temperature to stay about the same.Recent sea temperature and forecast

-Today's water temperature is notably higher than the average recorded over the past two weeks, indicating a significant warming trend.
-It is also close to the historical maximum temperature for this date.
-The maximum temperature recorded for this date was 63.9°F on 2023, while the historical minimum was 58.4°F on 2024.
+The water temperature today is above average for the last two weeks, showing a small increase in temperature.
+It also aligns closely with the historical average temperature for this date, indicating a typical climate pattern.
+The maximum temperature recorded for this date was 66.3°F on 2023, while the historical minimum was 62.2°F on 2016.

 Daily water temperature in A Coruña